fabien-ors/pyswigex/README.md

 ### Create package tree:

-Create folders and add your python code in the src directory:
+Create folders and add your python code in the `src/example_pkg` folder:
 ```
 packaging_tutorial/
 ├── LICENSE